chandanv89/read-write-vrp-docs-pub/resources-and-data-models/payment-agreement-consents.md

 #### Notes

-Them payment-agreement-consent **response** contains the full **original** payload from the payment-agreement-consent **request**, with the additional elements below:
+Them payment agreement consents **response** contains the full **original** payload from the payment agreement consents **request**, with the additional elements below:

 - ConsentId
-- CreationDateTime the payment-agreement-consent resource was created.
+- CreationDateTime the payment agreement consents resource was created.
-- Status and StatusUpdateDateTime of the payment-agreement-consent resource.
+- Status and StatusUpdateDateTime of the payment agreement consents resource.
 - PaymentAgreement played back to the TPP.

 #### Data Dictionary

 TBC

-### Payment Agreement Consent Confirmation of Funds - Request
+### payment agreement consents Confirmation of Funds - Request

-The OBWritePAFundsConfirmationRequest1 object must be used to request funds availability for a specific amount, across the Debtor Accounts included in the Payment Agreement Consent.
+The OBWritePAFundsConfirmationRequest1 object must be used to request funds availability for a specific amount, across the Debtor Accounts included in the payment agreement consents.
 The TPP must specify at least 1 debtor account, and the specified debtor accounts must be from the set of debtor account(s), specified and later authorised by the PSU.

 - POST /payment-agreement-consents/{ConsentId}/funds-confirmation